Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Literature Review

 \subsection{Clustering Methods}

 The notion of a cluster, as found by different algorithms, varies significantly in its properties.
-Popular notions of clusters include groups with small distances between cluster members, dense areas of the data space, intervals or particular statistical distributions, and many clustering algorithms have been proposed to date \cite{Estivill-Castro2002, Rodriguez2014}, as described in TABLE I. Given there is no ground truth (i.e., information provided by direct observation) nor \textit{a priori} knowledge for validation, the algorithms for risk clustering are not straightforward to select, thus any promising algorithm can thereby deliver an explicable partition of the dataset.
-Besides, an algorithm that is designed for one kind of model (e.g., geometric shape) may generally fail on a dataset that contains a radically different kind of model \cite{Estivill-Castro2002}.
+Popular notions of clusters include groups with small distances between cluster members, dense areas in data space, intervals or particular statistical distributions, etc. Many clustering algorithms have been proposed to date \cite{Estivill-Castro2002, Rodriguez2014}, as described in TABLE I. Given there is no ground truth (i.e., information provided by direct observation) nor \textit{a priori} knowledge for validation, the algorithms for risk clustering are not straightforward to select, thus any promising algorithm can thereby deliver an explicable partition of the dataset.
+Besides, an algorithm that is designed for one kind of data patterns (e.g., geometric shape) may generally fail on a dataset that contains a radically different pattern \cite{Estivill-Castro2002}.